nmalinow/nmalinow.github.io/dataminingproject.md

  '"Iran should be on notice that attempts to remake Iraq in Iran\'s image will be aggressively put down," he said.\n', 0.97530864197530864)

-**label_accuracy**
+**label_accuracy**<br/>
 Provide labels for the twenty pairs of documents by computing the similarity for each pair using document_path_similarity.
 Let the classifier rule be that if the score is greater than 0.75, label is paraphrase (1), else label is not paraphrase (0).
-Report accuracy of the classifier using scikit-learn's accuracy_score.
+Report accuracy of the classifier using scikit-learn's accuracy_score.<br/>
 _This function should return a float._
 ```
 def label_accuracy():